imadys/button/README.md

 Button component

 - Tailwindcss is required
 - if you are using vite you can use this example [here](https://github.com/imadys/button-component "link")
 - [live preview](https://button-component-kohl.vercel.app/ "@imadys/dropdown")
+##### The styles in requered.css file is required .. you will need to copy it and paste it into your tailwind css file
 ##### To install the package
 `npm install @imadys/button`

 ##### Usage
 `import Button from '@imadys/button'`

 ### Colors
 - primary
 - secondary
 - info